 The next morning, the family’s neighbor became concerned.
 She tried to check on the family, but the door was locked so she called Josiah’s brother who had a key.
 He discovered the bodies.

-- All the windows had been covered.
+- All the windows in the house had been covered.